International Visitors Program

 The International Visitors Leadership Program is administered by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, operating under authority of the Mutual Educational and Cultural Exchange Act of 1961 (Fulbright-Hays Act).
 The emphasis of the program is to increase mutual understanding through communication at the personal and professional levels.

 The International Visitors Leadership Program brings participants to the United States from all over the world each year to meet and confer with their professional counterparts and to experience the United States firsthand.
 The visitors, who are current or potential leaders in government, politics, the media, education, and other fields, are selected by American Foreign Service Officers overseas.
-More than 186 current and former Heads of State, 1,500 cabinet-level ministers, and many other distinguished world leaders in government and the private sector have participated in the International Visitors Leadership Program.
+More than 500 current or former Chiefs of State or Heads of Government, 1,500 cabinet-level ministers, and many other distinguished world leaders in government and the private sector have participated in the International Visitors Leadership Program.

 Open World Leadership Program